defano/pig-tutorial/README.md

 * Virtualization enabled on BIOS
 * Browser: Chrome 25+, IE 9+, Safari 6+ recommended.
 (Sandbox will not run on IE 10)

-Install and run the virtual machine:
+#### Install and run the Hortonworks virtual machine:

 1. Locate the VirtualBox software on the provided thumb drive and install it on your Mac or PC.

-2. Import the Hortonworks virtual machine (OVA) into VirtualBox by double-click the `.ova` file on the thumb drive.
+2. Import the Hortonworks virtual machine (OVA) into VirtualBox by double-clicking the `.ova` file on the thumb drive.
 Note that the import process may take several minutes.

 3. Once imported, click the "Start" button to run the virtual machine.